snacktavish/TreeToReads/docs/tutorial.md

 ```

 * Optional mutation distributions.
 By default the location of variable sites will be selected from a random uniform distribution across the genome.
 Optionally, some proportion of mutation locations can be generated in a clustered fashion (pairs of mutations closer to each other than would be expected from a random distributions).
-The distance between these sites is drawn from an exponential distribution, the variance of which must be given using exponential_lambda.
-The higher the lambda value the more closely clustered paired sites will be.
-The mean distance between clustered sites is 1/lambda, so lambda should not exceed  1, because that would be a distance of less than 1 bp between sites.
-If the distance between sites drawn is 0, then a new distance is drawn from the distribution.
+The distance between these sites is drawn from an exponential distribution, the variance of which must be given using exponential_mean.
+The lower the mean value the more closely clustered paired sites will be.
+These can be tricky to estimate from observed data, and trial and error comparing observed and simulated mutation distance distributions is helpful, but note that SNP calling
 ```
 #parameters for clustering of variable site locations (OPTIONAL)
 mutation_clustering = ON
 percent_clustered = 0.25
-exponential_lambda = 0.008
+exponential_mean = 10
 ```
 Setting mutation_clustering clustering to OFF will cause these values to be ignored and mutation locations to be drawn from a uniform random distribution.